Hypoallergenic Or Just, Hype

 Consumers and the patients we serve need to understand that there is no guarantee that a cosmetic will not cause an allergic reaction.
 Additionally, the long list of other cosmetics wear complications is not relayed to the consumer.
 Dermatologists agree that the label hypoallergenic has very little value.

 Be aware that when buying products, such as ‘gentle mascaras’ that promise to give you longer, thicker lashes without any redness, stinging, or itching – Read the ingredients.
-When reviewing the chemicals used in the formulations, look for hormone disruptors, formaldehyde donors and neurotoxins.
-Furthermore, recent Harvard research shows that cosmetic preservatives such as formaldehyde, phenoxyethanol, and chlorphenesin are toxic to the human ocular surface.
+When reviewing the chemicals used in the formulations, look for hormone disruptors, formaldehyde donors, and neurotoxins.
+Furthermore, recent Harvard research shows that cosmetic preservatives such as formaldehyde, phenoxyethanol, and chlorphenesin are toxic to the human ocular surface -- and these ingredients can be found in many mainstream cosmetics that claim to be hypoallergenic and safe for sensitive eyes.
 Individuals are causing damage to their eye health with each application of these products.

 There are well-known complications for the eyes associated with mainstream beauty ingredients and cosmetics practices.